rhunt24/Jetpose/README.md

 # Jetpose

-**Unofficial implementation of the FoundationPose library for Jetson Orin NX with live inference using Realsense D435i.**
+**Implementation of the FoundationPose library for Jetson Orin NX with live inference using Realsense D435i.**
+### On local conda environment.

 ## Install Dependencies